Free Will in Ancient Thought

 3. Nature has arranged things so that I am a Q.

 The conclusion is a defeasible, not a logical consequence, of the premises.
 (The same is true of the conclusion in this more familiar argument: Most P's are Q’s, this is a P, so this is a Q.) I might get new information that my death is part of how nature in its providence arranges things.
-If that happens, I am not upset because I have true beliefs about what is good.
+(I might notice my cut is infected, that it is not healing, and that infection is spreading rapidly.)
+If that happens, I am not upset because I don't have (what according to the Stoics are) false beliefs about what is good and what is bad.
+I do not think that my death is bad.

-This understanding of the good, obviously, makes it challenging to be a Stoic.
+This understanding of the good makes it challenging to be a Stoic.

 15. But in the case of the person who believes that death is a terrible evil, the alarming character of the impression, which teleologically is just a signal to be on one's guard, turns into a deeply disturbing experience, and as a consequence the whole body goes into a disturbed, perturbed, or excited state, which might affect the operation of reason.
 Later Stoics will call an impression with such a coloring, and perhaps with the attendant bodily state, a propatheia, an incipient passion. προπάθεια, propatheia, noun, "prepassion"

-Even prior to assent, what we might call the "impulsiveness" of the impression in the first case (in which you falsely believe that death is bad) is excessive.
+Even prior to assent, the impression (in the first case in which you falsely believe that death is bad) is troubling.
 It is so "alarming" and "deeply disturbing" that "whole body goes into a disturbed, perturbed, or excited state...."

 16. We have to firmly remember, though this might not be so clear to the person in a deeply disturbed state, that so far we are dealing with a mere impression or thought.
 Naturally, as the thought may occur to you, it may also be false.
 After all, we have not yet found out, or made up our mind, as to whether we actually got infected.
 And we have not yet considered whether we should believe that one may die from this infection.
 So far we have just the mere thought.
 Now, one cannot be afraid that one might die from this infection unless one believes that one got infected and that one could die from this infection.
 We clearly have to distinguish between concern and fear, on the one hand, and the alarming or disturbing character of the impression, on the other hand.
 The wise person will be concerned, but the foolish person who believes that death is an evil will be afraid.
 Thus fear, according to the Stoics, is nothing but the false belief that an evil is coming, or might come, one's way—a belief generated by assent to an impression which is deeply disturbing because one wrongly takes the situation to be an evil.
 Sometimes the Stoics also think of fear as the belief coupled with the attendant bodily state.